ItzMeBeluga/Thunder-Upload/Readme.md

 ## Executable Conversion

-To convert `Thunder-Upload-A.bat` or `Thunder-Upload-B.bat` to an executable file for convenience, use the `Advance_Bat_To_EXE.exe` in the `bin` folder.
+To convert `Thunder-Upload.bat` to an executable file for convenience, use the `Advance_Bat_To_EXE.exe` in the `bin` folder.
 Refer to [this video](https://www.awesomescreenshot.com/video/23667393?key=d2858db8447766a4283fa40b4a5847df) for a guide on creating an executable file.

 **Note:** This tool is currently available for Windows users only.
 Regular updates will be provided to enhance its functionality.